Lucifer-St3aler/Blazer-St3aler/README.md

 <h1 align="center">
- Not-2002 Grabber 🔰
+ Blazer St3aler 🔰
 </h1>

 <h2 align="center">
-  Not-2002 Grabber was made with
+  Blazer St3aler was made with

 Love ❌ code ✅

 </h2>

 **NOTE:** \
-- Not-2002 was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
+- Blazer St3aler was made for educational purposes, there for all consequences caused by your actions are **your** responsibility and accountability.
 - You got an error? you've find a bug?? join the discord or create an issue!

 ---